DevExpress/testcafe/docs/articles/documentation/recipes/integrating-testcafe-with-ci-systems/azure-devops.md

 ### Option 1 - Enable Continuous Integration

-You can set Azure DevOps to run the pipeline every time your code changes.
-To do this, you need to enable continuous integration.
+You can enable continuous integration in Azure DevOps to specify that the pipeline is run every time your code changes.

 On Azure Pipelines, continuous integration is enabled for every newly created build.